 You only need 2 minutes a day to get started on this journey.

-Jag is a business architect, technology evangelist and Australia’s most sought after executive mentor.
-He is the founder of Second Innings Academy.
+Jag is a technology evangelist, blockchain advisor and Australia's most sought after blockchain speaker.